Web Analytics

 At the core of any learning is the ability to notice something, separate it from everything else, make sense of it, and store it in memory.
 As babies notice what is happening around them, their brains look for patterns and make mental maps: “When I see this happen, I can expect that.”
 They also look for surprise events that don’t fit into the patterns they learned previously.3 For example, by about five months babies learn that objects that are dropped usually fall down4 and may be surprised to see a balloon floating in the air.

-In my book, Baby Ecology, and in this article, I describe the science behind the five elements that help babies learn best:
+In my book, Baby Ecology, and in this article (one of my favourite ones!), I describe the science behind the five elements that help babies learn best:

 Sound sleep helps baby stay calm and regulated when he’s awake so he can detect new things around him; when he goes to sleep again, his experiences are integrated into memory.5,6 Avoiding overstimulation — less background noise, less unnatural movement, less visual clutter — helps baby separate new sounds, sensations, and sights from everything else and make sense of them.7